Patients across Portsmouth area face problems calling GP practices, survey finds

-'˜I have given up trying to phone mine and now walk there to book the appointment.
-But when my boyfriend phones his surgery, he gets through straight away.
+'˜I've given up trying to phone mine and walk there to book the appointment.

 '˜It is an annoying problem but I don't know how best to resolve it.
 I know practices are under a lot of pressure.'

-The questionnaire asked '˜how easy is it to get through to someone at your GP practice on the phone?' and only 15 per cent of patients at the Willow Group, in Gosport, said they found it easy.
+The questionnaire asked '˜how easy is it to get through to someone at your GP practice on the phone?' and only 15 per cent of patients at the Willow Group said they found it easy.